On March 2, 2022, Missy Begay, Ron Silberstein, and Glen Fox came together to talk about the terroir of beer.

 Wine has traditionally been associated closely with the region in which it is produced — but what about beer?
-Join us for a conversation between UC Davis’ brewmaster and the founders of a Native American-owned brewery and a Bay Area craft malthouse who are breaking new ground by sourcing local, sustainable ingredients and integrating their communities’ values into innovative business models that bring a whole new meaning to the “sense of place” we call terroir.
+Watch a conversation between UC Davis’ brewmaster and the founders of a Native American-owned brewery and a Bay Area craft malthouse who are breaking new ground by sourcing local, sustainable ingredients and integrating their communities’ values into innovative business models that bring a whole new meaning to the “sense of place” we call terroir.

 Missy Begay is co-founder and creative director of Bow & Arrow Brewing Co., the first Native-woman-owned brewery in the country, which produces beers using foraged, indigenous, and regionally sourced ingredients.
 Born in Albuquerque and raised on the Navajo (Diné) Nation, Missy is a granddaughter of Navajo silversmiths and weavers.
 She holds an MD from the University of New Mexico and enjoys researching desert botanical plants, storytelling, and exploring the Southwest in her Land Cruiser 60.